Can houseboat villages save San Francisco Bay?

 Approximately 20 and 165 square miles of San Francisco Bay Area are at risk due to the threat of a rising sea level and sinking ground levels.
 The communities living here raise their concerns about this matter.
-The story is not new but it is still a controversial topic on the table.
-Thus here is the big question: How to save the Bay?
+The story is not new but it is still a controversial topic.
+Thus the big question is: how to save the Bay?
 The answer might be found in innovative floating villages.

-Those who live on, or rent a houseboat for an unforgettable holiday, know about the advantages of living on the water.
-But you might not have realized that floating structures might be just the solution for the massive challenges that coastal areas like SF Bay face.
-In late 2017, a group of architect and urban designers proposed a provincial scheme.
-Additionally, the project includes houseboat villages, a hanging park, wave blockade, alternative lanes for buses and roads will be re-organized for electric vehicles’ benefits.
+Those who live on a houseboat, or rent one for an unforgettable holiday, know about the advantages of living on the water.
+But you might not have realized that these floating structures could be the solution for the great challenges that coastal areas like the SF Bay face.
+In late 2017, a group of architects and urban designers proposed a unique plan to potentially save the area.
+The project includes houseboat villages, a hanging park, wave blockades, alternative lanes for buses and roads will be re-organized for electric vehicles’ benefits.

-The provincial proposal is submitted by the big three firms following Bjarke Ingels Group (BIG), One Architecture + Urbanism (ONE), and Sherwood Design Engineers.
-The scheme is focusing on three main territories: The South Bay, an area near the Golden Gate Bridge and Islais Creek’s industrial area.
+The proposal is submitted by three large firms namely: Bjarke Ingels Group (BIG), One Architecture + Urbanism (ONE), and Sherwood Design Engineers.
+The plan focuses on three main territories: The South Bay, an area near the Golden Gate Bridge and Islais Creek’s industrial area.